askft/go-behave/README.md

 A composite node has a type and one or more children.
 Below are some common types of composite nodes:

-#### Sequence
+- **Sequence**:
   Tick children in order.
 Succeeds only if each child succeeds.
 Fails as soon as any child fails.
 Returns Running if the currently executing child returns Running.

-#### Selector
+- **Selector**:
   Tick children in order.
 Succeeds as soon as a child succeeds.
 Fails only if each child fails.
 Returns Running if the currently executing child returns Running.

-#### Random Sequence and Random Selector
+- **Random Sequence and Random Selector**:
   Same as sequence and selector, except the order of the children is randomized before each time the node runs.

 ### Decorator nodes

 A decorator node has a type and one child.
 Below are some common types of decorator nodes.

-#### Inverter
+- **Inverter**:
   The inverter node inverts (negates) the the result of its child, or returns Running if the child returns Running.

-#### Repeater
+- **Repeater**:
   A repeater node will re-tick its child when it returns Success or Failure.
 The number of times the child is re-ticked can be limited or unlimited.
 Often used to wrap the root of the tree in order to make the tree run indefinitely.

-#### Delayer
+- **Delayer**:
   A delayer node will always return Running during a certain amount of time, after which it tick its child and return its status.

 ### Leaf nodes